Rajiv Gandhi's assassination: 'Desperate' Congress discovered BJP role after 28 yrs, Jaitely's jibe

 In post on Twitter, Patel lashed out at BJP and asked: "Abusing a martyred Prime Minister is the sign of ultimate cowardice, but who is responsible for his assassination?"

-Patel further added that several requests for providing additional security to Rajiv Gandhi were turned down by the VP Singh-led government.
+Patel further added that several requests for providing additional security to Rajiv Gandhi were turned down by the V P Singh-led government.

 Respect Modi but not his remarks on Rajiv Gandhi: Karnataka BJP leader

-Modi's remarks on Gandhi at an election rally in Lucknow sparked angry reactions from the Congress leaders, and provoked AICC president Rahul Gandhi to tell the PM that "Karma awaits you.
+Modi's remarks on Gandhi at an election rally in Lucknow sparked angry reactions from the Congress leaders, and provoked AICC president Rahul Gandhi to tell the PM that "Karma awaits you".